 By Vladimir Soldatkin

-MOSCOW (Reuters) - Russia's largest oil producer Rosneft almost tripled third-quarter net profit to 142 billion roubles ($2.15 billion), citing higher crude output and prices, despite taking a heavy hit on downstream operations.
+MOSCOW (Reuters) - Russia's largest oil producer Rosneft almost tripled third-quarter net profit to 142 billion roubles ($2.2 billion), as higher crude output and prices outweighed impairments on downstream operations.

-The company took a 133 billion rouble ($2 billion) impairment in refining and distribution, with domestic fuel prices lagging behind surging crude oil prices.
-Russian oil companies have also been forced by the authorities to cap politically senitive retail fuel prices.
+The state-controlled company took a 133 billion rouble charge on refining and distribution operations.
+Russian fuel prices have lagged a surge in crude oil prices, and companies have also been forced by the government to cap politically sensitive retail fuel prices.

-Rosneft, with BP and Qatar among its shareholders, accounts for about 40 percent of Russia's total oil production and is key to Moscow's efforts to forge closer ties with the Organization of the Petroleum Exporting Countries (OPEC).
+Rosneft, which includes BP and Qatar among its shareholders, accounts for about 40 percent of Russia's oil output and is key to Moscow's efforts to forge closer ties with the Organization of the Petroleum Exporting Countries (OPEC).

-The company did not disclose its net debt in the latest report, but analysts at Moscow brokerage BCS put the figure at $71.7 billion, down about 8 percent from the previous quarter.
+The company did not disclose its latest net debt figure, but analysts at Moscow brokerage BCS put it at $71.7 billion, down about 8 percent from the previous quarter.

-After the introduction of sanctions that shut down Western capital markets for the company, Rosneft switched to prepayment deals with international traders such as Trafigura.
+After the introduction of sanctions that shut the company out of Western capital markets, Rosneft switched to prepayment deals with international traders such as Trafigura.

 The company said it was owed $3.1 billion by Venezuela as of Sept.
 30, down from $3.6 billion on June 30.
 It also said it owed $26.8 billion to traders under prepayment deals for its oil as of Sept.
 30, down from $29.3 billion at June 30.